Partial regularity and smooth topology-preserving approximations of rough domains: Acknowledgements

 \section{Acknowledgements}

 The research of both authors was partly supported by EPSRC grants EP/E010288/1 and by the EPSRC Science and Innovation award to the Oxford Centre for Nonlinear PDE (EP/E035027/1).
 The research of JMB was also supported by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement no 291053 and by a Royal Society Wolfson Research Merit Award.
+The research of AZ was partially supported by the Basque Government through the BERC 2014-2017 program; and by the Spanish Ministry of Economy and Competitiveness MINECO: BCAM Severo Ochoa accreditation SEV-2013-0323.

-We are especially grateful to Marc Lackenby for his example described in the paper and other advice, to Vladimir \v{S}ver\'{a}k, whose perceptive questions after a seminar of JMB at the University of Minnesota on an earlier version of the paper led to radical improvements, and to Rob Kirby for long discussions concerning smoothing of manifolds that are incorporated in Remark \ref{topman1}.
+We are especially grateful to Marc Lackenby for the suggestion of an example forming the basis of the second part of Proposition~\ref{prop:goodtorus} as well as for other advice, to Vladimir \v{S}ver\'{a}k, whose perceptive questions after a seminar of JMB at the University of Minnesota on an earlier version of the paper led to radical improvements, and to Rob Kirby for long discussions concerning smoothing of manifolds that are incorporated in Remark \ref{topman1}.
 We are also grateful to Moe Hirsch for his interest and various references, and to Nigel Hitchin for useful comments.

+Finally we are grateful to anonymous referees for pointing out to us the connection with the theory of smoothing of manifolds, for a simplification of our original example in the second part of Proposition~\ref{prop:goodtorus}, and for mentioning various relevant references.